dasisubramoney/SDF_Portfolio_Piece_DASSUB615_PTO2403_GroupC_Dasendhran-Subramoney_SDF11/11_portfolio_piece_1.md

 # Slide 1: Introduction
 **Talking Points:**
-- Briefly introduce yourself, the project and its objectives.
+- Briefly introduce yourself, the project and its objectives
 - Overview of the tech stack used (HTML5, CSS3 with Tailwind, JavaScript).
 - Discuss the initial project setup, emphasizing the organization of the repository for easy collaboration.